 "David Byrd-Marrow’s tour of the line’s intricacies and quick figuration was stunning and assured." - Allan Kozinn, The New York Times

 American hornist David Byrd-Marrow is the solo horn of the International Contemporary Ensemble (ICE), a new music collective that performs internationally and serves as ensemble-in-residence at Lincoln Center’s Mostly Mozart Festival.
 Working with a uniquely wide range of performers, he has premiered works by Matthias Pintscher, Arthur Kampela, George Lewis, Tyshawn Sorey, Anna Thorvaldsdottir, Du Yun, Marcos Balter, Wang Lu, Kate Soper, Miguel Zenón, and Chick Corea.
 He frequently performs at festivals including the Ojai Music Festival, Bay Chamber Concerts, the Mostly Mozart Festival, the Tanglewood Music Center, and as faculty at the Banff Music Centre.
-Formerly a member of Carnegie Hall’s Ensemble Connect, he has also made guest appearances in the New York Philharmonic, The Knights, Decoda, the Atlanta and Tokyo symphony orchestras, the Orpheus Chamber Orchestra, the Mostly Mozart Festival Orchestra, and the Washington National Opera and the Chamber Music Society of Lincoln Center.
+Formerly a member of Carnegie Hall’s Ensemble Connect, he has also made appearances with the New York Philharmonic, The Knights, Decoda, the Atlanta and Tokyo symphony orchestras, the Orpheus Chamber Orchestra, the Mostly Mozart Festival Orchestra, the Washington National Opera and the Chamber Music Society of Lincoln Center.
 As a soloist and chamber musician he has performed with artists ranging from Peter Evans to Paul Groves.
 He has recorded on many labels including Tundra, More Is More, Nonesuch, EMI, Deutsche Grammophon, and Naxos.
 Mr. Byrd-Marrow received his Bachelor of Music degree from The Juilliard School and Master of Music from Stony Brook University.
 David is the Assistant Professor of Horn at the Lamont School of Music, of The University of Denver.

 My earliest memories of music go back to when I was about 4.
 In the back seat of my parents' car, I would make nonsensical sound effect noises, most likely in an effort to get more attention.
 Not that I needed it, but we all want more until we don't, right?
 They then made the mistake of giving me a kazoo.
 I don't know what happened with that, but my guess is that it was "lost" soon after.